roadelou/trigraphs/README.md

 So I tried it out on my machine with GCC (11.2.1) and clang (12.0.1), and it turns out they are supported, although not allowed by default.
 On both compilers I had to use a `-trigraph` flag to enable them (see the [Makefile](Makefile)).

 Either way, I am committing the code to ensure I don't forget about this ancient and cursed knowledge...
-I could come in hand someday :wink:
+It could come in hand someday :wink:

 ### METADATA